Library Documentation

 random-in

-Produce a random value within the provided range.
+random-in produces a random result within the range range.

 random-in :: range -> result where (Random range result)